DataFire/Integrations/integrations/generated/weatherbit/README.md

 * output [ForecastDay](#forecastday)

 ### forecast.daily_city_id_city_id.get
-**(REQUIRED: Basic Plan or Higher)** Returns a daily forecast, where each point represents one day (24hr) period.
+Returns a daily forecast, where each point represents one day (24hr) period.
 Every point has a datetime string in the format "YYYY-MM-DD".
 One day begins at 00:00 UTC, and ends at 23:59 UTC.